TrevorBurnham/Jitter/README.markdown

     jitter src .

-To automatically run your tests after each change, specify a test directory.
+To automatically run your tests after each change, specify a test directory:

     jitter coffee js test